Albro3459/ClipboardHistory/README.md

 * Also, cmd + shift + v will paste text without formatting while running

-* clipboard history is currently limited to 30 items.
-I picked a limit.
+* clipboard history is currently limited to 50 items.

+## Download the ClipboardHistory.app folder to try it out!

 <!-- <br />